NOT UNDER THE LAW BUT UNDER GRACE

 “If it is true that I am not practicing righteous behavior by observing the ordinances of the Law of Moses but by living in the life of Christ, of what use is circumcision to me?”

-For in Christ neither circumcision availeth any thing, nor uncircumcision, but a new creature.
+For in Christ Jesus neither circumcision nor uncircumcision avails anything, but a new creation.
 (Galatians 6:15)

 The concept of circumcision is carried from the Law of Moses to the new covenant.
 However, it is not circumcision of the flesh that is important under the new covenant but circumcision of the heart.

-But he is a Jew, which is one inwardly; and circumcision is that of the heart, in the spirit, and not in the letter; whose praise is not of men, but of God.
+but he is a Jew who is one inwardly; and circumcision is that of the heart, in the Spirit, not in the letter; whose praise is not from men but from God.
 (Romans 2:29)

 What is a circumcised heart?
 A circumcised heart is one in which the fleshly adamic nature has been cut back and a covenant made with God that we shall love and serve Him throughout eternity.